FrancesReagan/countries-explorer/README.md

 desk-top first approach featuring large, readable fonts, and spacious layouts--as its what I like:).
 [Link to live Demo of Countries Explorer App](https://countries-explorerfrj.netlify.app/)

+__Features__
+*Browse the World's countries: view information about 250 countries* *Real-Time Search: search by country name with responsive filtering* *Region Filtering: filter countries by continent--Africa, Americas, Asia, Europe, and Oceania).*
+*Detailed Country View: click on a country flag to see detailed information about that country:
+ -Native name and population statistics.
+ -Region, sub-region, and captial city.
+ -Languages and currencies.
+ -Top-level domain information (i.e. each country's internet domain extension--United States--.us).
+ -Border countries display (show neighboring countries by three letter country abbreviation).----planning to make this interactive in next interation.
+*Light/Dark Theme: toggle between light or dark modes* *Responsive Layout: responsive design that adapts from desktop to mobile.*
+*Modern animations: on drop-drop menus--hover effects and subtle transitions-- and loading states*

+__Tech Used__
+*React 19-

 _Light Mode_
 <img width="1280" alt="image" src="https://github.com/user-attachments/assets/7a7b5f89-81dc-4f6c-a55a-94b20f1a5b19" />